RamiALBASHA/random-api/README.md

 # random_api
-`random-api` is a testing Python package for learning how to implement an API structure with `FastAPI` and `OpenAPI 3.1` specifications.
+`random-api` is a small learning project that implements an API structure using `FastAPI` with `OpenAPI 3.1` specifications for a simple Python package.

 # The testing package
 The package entrypoint is `main.entrypoint()`.
 This entrypoint is called by the API endpoint `/run`.
 The API itself